NinetiesPaul/docker_examples/readme.md

 # Base PHP
-This branch contains a docker container with PHP running on it's builtin server
+This branch contains a docker container of PHP coupled with Apache server with MySQL for storage

 ## How to Run
 1. Install the container